F-Stack/f-stack/dpdk/doc/guides/tools/pdump.rst

                                    [ring-size=<ring size>],
                                    [mbuf-size=<mbuf data size>],
                                    [total-num-mbufs=<number of mbufs>]'

+The ``--multi`` command line option is optional argument.
+If passed, capture will be running on unique cores for all ``--pdump`` options.
+If ignored, capture will be running on single core for all ``--pdump`` options.

 The ``--pdump`` command line option is mandatory and it takes various sub arguments which are described in below section.